joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 Later, when we log into our external application, we'll ask for one or both of these permissions as scopes to take action on behalf of a user (second step in the WP OAuth 2 sequence above).

 {% info %}
 If you want to learn more about how scopes and permissions interact, check out <a href="https://auth0.com/blog/on-the-nature-of-oauth2-scopes/">Vittorio Bertocci's post on OAuth 2 scopes on the Auth0 blog</a>.
-Don't be afraid to read it more than once, there is a lot to unpack, especially if you're learning this stuff for the first time!
+There is a lot to unpack in this post, especially if you're learning this stuff for the first time, so I would recommend reading it more than once!
 {% endinfo %}

 The rest of the API settings can be left as defaults for now.